Madhu-014/Fake-News-Predictor/README.md

 Steps to Download:
 Visit the Kaggle link above.

-Click on “Download” to get the ZIP file.
+Click Download to get the ZIP file.

 Extract it and move the following two files into the data/ folder: